Ohau Gourmet Mushrooms

 What we grow

 Our current products include fresh:

-- Oyster mushrooms, both Pink and Phoenix (grey)
+- Oyster mushrooms, both Pink and Phoenix (Grey)

-We soon hope to add Hericium aka Coral Tooth to our offering, which is similar to Lions Mane for those that who know about this important fungus.
+We soon hope to add Hericium aka Coral Tooth to our offering, which is similar to Lions Mane for those who know about this important fungus.